EvoEvolver/evomark-framework/docs_src/voice-language.md

 --- {src:"project_env.toml"} ---
 ---
-title = "Writing slides by Evomark"
+title = "Slides in non-English languages"
 ---

 Here, we provide sample slides of lyrics from non-English languages.